 Are You Financially Ready To Buy A House In Malaysia?

 Owning a home you can truly call your own represents the ultimate dream for just about anyone.
-But with escalating real estate prices and the burden of lengthy loan repayment periods that easily go into 30 years or more, buying and financing a home is not just a matter of saying “I like it” and signing on the dotted line.
+But with escalating real estate prices and lengthy loan repayment periods that span 30 years or more, buying and financing a home is not just a matter of saying “I like it” and signing on the dotted line.
 It is something that should be done with a great deal of sense and prudence.

 For all aspiring Malaysians who are actively considering buying a home by taking a loan, here are three things to determine if you’re financially ready to undertake this life-changing endeavour: